lovelle/perl-disque/README.md

 #### Connection:

-When you invoke "new()" you can choose in which method you will connect to the cluster, of course, this only will happend if where more than 1 node spicified.
+When you invoke "new()" you can choose in which method you will connect to the cluster, of course, this only will happen if ther is more than 1 node spicified.

 By default, as Salvatore [specified](https://github.com/antirez/disque#client-libraries) in the doc, the lib will try to connect to any available server in a randomly way.